raphael-khan/Chat_Bot/README.md

-# CHAT BOT ![image]
+# CHAT BOT

 SMS chat bot that utiltizes Twilio API to authenticate a user and send a message to any veirfied phone number.
 It also has the funtionality to read incoming texts and store error logs.

 ![image](https://user-images.githubusercontent.com/89990638/161446703-6f57757f-293d-4310-a5df-a196d91e1e69.png)